Glutenfree & AIP paleo tigernut (chufa) sugar cookies

 Instructions

-• Put the cookies in the oven for about 15 minutes.
+- Put the cookies in the oven for about 15 minutes.
 The time depends a bit on the thickness.
-The thicker, the longer they can be.
+The thicker, the longer they need.
 Thin cookies burn faster.
 They can brown a bit on the edges.